 There are two hours scheduled for practice each day.
 You are welcome to practice during lunch and at other open times as well if you wish.
 Keep in mind that there may be times when other activities are scheduled for everyone in the evening and you may not be allowed to be in the music building without supervision.

 Nearly all of the pianos in the music facility are new Steinway or Mason and Hamlin grand pianos.
 There are also Steinway and Boston uprights.
 The piano in the Snider Recital Hall is a new Steinway concert grand.

 You will sign up for elective classes on the first day of camp.
 The traditional afternoon electives will take on a new, focused direction and will follow a specific activity or skill resulting in a final creative presentation-that presentation could be a performance, an online musical broadcast, a recording session or something we haven't even thought of yet-but the work will be driven by students' imagination and creativity.
 There will also be opportunities for students to learn and explore skills and techniques outside of their normal large ensemble routine, with electives that include world drumming for non-percussionists, singing for non-singers, rock band, song writing, chamber music, conducting and rehearsing, recording and production, and more!
 This year's program will also include sessions of music listening that will broaden your musical knowledge by exposing you to new musical genres.

-10. What music should I have prepared to bring for the Piano Session?
+10. What music should I have prepared to bring to camp?

 You should be prepared with a variety of pieces at different stages of development.
 Usually, you should bring one or two pieces that are near performance level, one or two that are started, but not necessarily ready to perform in concert, and finally one or two pieces to start working on.
 This range of music should give you plenty to work on during your practice time.